-To earn your HSE (high school equivalency) credential in California, you will have to pass the GED® (General Education Development) or the HiSET (High School Equivalency Test) exam.
-The GED exam is entirely computer-based and includes four independent subtests.
+To earn your high school equivalency credential in California, you will have to pass the GED (General Education Development) exam or the HiSET (High School Equivalency Test).
+The GED® exam is entirely computer-based and includes four independent subtests.

-The HiSET exam is offered both on paper and on a computer (at most testing sites) and comes with five testing subject fields as the section literacy has separate writing and reading tests.
+The HiSET® exam is offered both on paper and on a computer and comes with five independent subject tests as the section language Arts has separate writing and reading tests.